Achronite/node-red-contrib-energenie-ener314rt/README.md

 0.5.0|19 Apr 22|Added specific node for MIHO069 MiHome Thermostat, deprecating the generic Control & Monitor node (as no other C&M devices exist at present).
 0.5.1|Sep 22|Increased support for MiHome House Monitor issue #57 (added apparent_power to node status & new node icon), Fixed Zone 0 (all) for Control Node (Issue #61)
 0.5.2|Sep 22|Added node-red version to package.json
-0.6.0|22 Jan 23|Updated for 0.6.0 of dependency [energenie-ener314rt](https://github.com/Achronite/energenie-ener314rt), which contains multiple fixes and improvements, highlights: <br>Hardware driver support added using spidev, which falls back to software driver if unavailable.<br>Renamed TARGET_C to TARGET_TEMP for eTRV.<br>Add capability for cached/pre-cached commands to be cleared with command=0.
+0.6.0|23 Jan 23|Updated for v0.6.0 of dependency [energenie-ener314rt](https://github.com/Achronite/energenie-ener314rt), which contains multiple fixes and improvements.
+Highlights: <br>Hardware driver support added using spidev, which falls back to software driver if unavailable.<br>Renamed TARGET_C to TARGET_TEMP for eTRV.<br>Add capability for cached/pre-cached commands to be cleared with command=0.

 ## Dependencies